zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the SSMS Object Explorer, the context menu for the SQLSERVER2008 instance is displayed, and Restart is highlighted.](media/ssms-object-explorer-restart-sqlserver2008.png "Object Explorer")

 14. When prompted about restarting the MSSQLSERVER service, select **Yes**.
-The service will take a few seconds to restart.
+The service takes a few seconds to restart.

     ![The Yes button is highlighted on the dialog asking if you are sure you want to restart the MSSQLSERVER service.](media/ssms-restart-service.png "Restart MSSQLSERVER service")

 ### Task 2: Perform assessment for migration to Azure SQL Database

 Contoso would like an assessment to see what potential issues they might need to address in moving their database to Azure SQL Database.
-In this task, you will use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017) (DMA) to perform an assessment of the `ContosoInsurance` database against Azure SQL Database (Azure SQL DB).
+In this task, you use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017) (DMA) to perform an assessment of the `ContosoInsurance` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 It recommends performance and reliability improvements for your target environment.
-The assessment will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.
+The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

 > **Note**: The Database Migration Assistant has already been installed on your SqlServer2008 VM.
 It can also be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53595).